yunchuankong/HypergraphDynamicCorrelation/README.md

 ```
 source("main.r")
 ```
-#### NOTE: the program is running on a Windows machine by default.
+#### NOTE: The program is running on a Windows machine by default.
 If you are using Linux system, change the line "dyn.load("csupp.dll")" into "dyn.load("csupp.so")".
 Both csupp.dll (for Windows) and csupp.so (for Linux) files are provided in this repository.

 ### Unsupervised hypergraph construction